-Each patch as unique as its maker
+Each patch unique

 “Each patch will be unique and carry its makers’ remembrances, griefs, prayers, and hopes for their local landscape in the face of climate and ecological breakdown to the delegates at COP26, where we will invite them to try on the coat and feel the weight and the warmth of our hopes.
 Patch makers include a wide range of people, including: young mothers, men in prison, school children, refugees – every person is invited to make a patch.

 “The first patch will be sewn to the coat on Newhaven beach before the start of its journey and on arrival in Lewes at around 5pm it will make a lap of the Dripping Pan – on the back of midfielder Bradley Pritchard – at the end of Lewes FC’s match against Horsham.
 Then at 6.30pm, the Depot in Lewes will host the first “stitching stop” event, at which “The Coat Song” will be sung and patches from the Lewes area will be sewn on to the coat.